Tuesday, October 14, 2025

 Consecratory

-The ritual of water baptism is a consecratory act, meaning that it portrays one being set apart unto God for service in association with that thing God has sanctioned.
+I believe the ritual of water baptism is a consecratory act, meaning that it portrays one being set apart unto God for service in association with that thing God has sanctioned.

 The Unger's Bible dictionary says that baptism is “the application of water as a rite of purification and initiation.”
 I would agree with this, but I believe the word "consecratory" includes both of those ideas.
 The person baptized is seen as being set apart for service to God (consecration), and this rite (ritual) is a kind of initiation into that service, and it has a purification significance (a washing) from any past defilement or associations.
 There is also an identification with the particular baptism to the particular service that God has sanctioned.